Jomagene/Jomagene/README.md

 - **HTML, CSS, JavaScript** - for building the foundation of web pages
 - **Figma & UI/UX Design** - to ensure engaging and user-friendly designs
-- **ReactJS & MongoDB** - for dynamic front-end development and database management
+- **ReactJS ,NODEJS & MongoDB** - for dynamic front-end development and database management

 🔍 Currently, I'm enhancing my skills in **ReactJS**, aiming to contribute to impactful projects.